tugrulates/blog/posts/Demoscene.md

 ## Old Skool Cracktro

 Hipsters strive to be authentic and unique by _ironically_ executing what society finds classical and conformant.
-Demoscene has its own hipsters which take visual effects that were a challenge to make on 4 MHz computers and re-implement them on 2 GHz ones.
+Demoscene has its own hipsters, which take visual effects that were a challenge to make on 4 MHz computers and re-implement them on 2 GHz ones.

 I became a hipster by making this other cracktro.
 The creative effort I made for this intro was less demanding than writing this section.
 However, the intellectual message of the intro goes beyond its medium.